GEOLYTIX/xyz/readme.md

 4. **token timeout**

-   The time from when the token was issued is compared to the current time to establish the tokens age.
+   Fail. *Session timeout.* The time from when the token was issued at (iat) is compared to the current time to establish the token's age.
 The authentication will fail if the token's age exceeds the timeout limit.

 5. **no admin**